ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/createGREP11Contract.md

 - listening ports
 - configuration file
 - another configuration file that describes its connection to the CENA4SEE server
-- certificates and keys to enable TLS communicate with the CENA4SEE server
+- certificates and keys to enable TLS communication with the CENA4SEE server
 - certificates and keys to enable TLS communication between clients that call the GREP11 Server

 That's right, two more "sets" of X509 certificates, egads!!
 You've already worked with one set for the rsyslog service, and yet you're still here!
 We'll offer the commands for these next two sets without as much commentary.

-TODO: make sure you've explained CENA4SEE
+!!!
+Information "A brief history of the term 'CENA4SEE', or, you say to-MAY-toe and I say to-MAH-toe"

+        You will not see the term _CENA4SEE_ in any official product documentation.
+Try googling it.
+CENA4SEE is the instructor's abbreviation for _Crypto Express Network API for Secure Execution Enclaves_.
+The product documentation often uses the term _c16_.
+When the instructor inquired to the developers what _c16_ stood for, because he is sure that customers will ask that question, and was told that it doesn't stand for anything, he coined this acronym and will continue to use it until he is threatened with either legal action or involuntary termination of employment.

 You are going to put the building blocks for the workload section of the contract together in the following order: